ion2s-gmbh/oloid-website/src/usage/use-pattern.md

 ---
 # Use a pattern
 Now that you have created a new pattern, let's use it in our templates.
 Suppose we want to place a submit button on the welcome page of our Laravel app.
-You have to possibilies:
+You have two possibilies:

 ## Using Blade includes
 ```php